thecodeteam/training/cfsummitpresos/12_Factor_Apps_For_Ops.md

 # \#6: Processes

-* As a rule, you want each of those instances of running code to be stateless.
 * Seperation of concerns - each microservice is a single process
+* Instances of running code to be stateless - certain exceptions apply
-* This makes your app more resilient, and easier to recover
+* This makes apps more resilient, and easier to recover
 * Categorize processes into Stateful and Stateless

 ^Rags - The Unix principle.
 Stateless - no problem.
 Treat Stateful processes or services differently.